lingfish/proxmox-grapple/README.md

 If a non-absolute path is given, Dynaconf will iterate upwards: it will look at each parent up to the root of the system.
 For each visited folder, it will also try looking inside a `/config` folder.

+### Configuration dump

+There is a mode, `--dump-config`, that reads all possible configuration and then prints it out for validation purposes.

 ### Configuration environments